 (B) A hearing shall be continued only with the approval of the board or its hearing examiner based upon a written motion of a party or upon the initiative of the hearing examiner.

-(2) In no event will a motion for a continuance requested less than five days prior to the scheduled date of the hearing be granted unless it is demonstrated that an extraordinary situation exists which could not have been anticipated and which would justify the granting of a continuance.
+(2) In no event will a motion for a continuance requested less than fourteen days prior to the scheduled date of the hearing be granted unless it is demonstrated that good cause exists which would justify the granting of a continuance.

 (D) No continuance of a hearing for a summary suspension shall be granted without the written agreement of the respondent or the respondent's attorney or attorneys and of the board through its secretary and supervising member.

 (E) If a continuance is granted, the entry granting the continuance shall specify the dates to which the hearing is continued and shall be set in accordance with the case management schedule.
 Upon motion of at least one of the parties demonstrating extraordinary circumstances, the hearing examiner may approve a special case management schedule.

 (F) Hearings shall not be continued due to the unavailability of a subpoenaed witness without approval of the hearing examiner.

 (1) The hearing examiner may hold the record open to accept a deposition in lieu of live testimony of a subpoenaed witness.

 Five Year Review (FYR) Dates: 09/30/2021